cplmakerlab/cplmakerlab.github.io/README.md

 Read more: https://docs.cloudcannon.com

-### This is great and all but...as a CPL staff member, how can I simply update or create a page on the website???
+### Uh, this is great and all but...as a CPL staff member, how can I simply update or create a page on the website???

 Check out the [Cloudcannon Staff Training Guides.](https://cplmakerlab.github.io/tags#Staff).